Foam Rolling for Rounded Shoulders and Forward Head Posture | 321 STRONG Answers

 - &#10003;Combine rolling with chin tucks and chest stretches immediately after each session: rolling opens the mobility window, stretching cements the change

-Foam rolling corrects rounded shoulders and head posture by releasing tension in three areas: the thoracic spine, pectoral muscles, and suboccipital tissue.
-Consistent rolling restores thoracic extension mobility, releases anterior chest tightness, and addresses the fascial restriction pulling your head.
+Foam rolling reduces the soft tissue tension driving rounded shoulders and forward head posture by targeting three specific areas: the thoracic spine, the pectoral muscles, and the suboccipital tissue at the base of the skull.
+Consistent rolling restores thoracic extension mobility, releases anterior chest tightness, and addresses the fascial restriction that carries your head in front of your shoulders.
 Most people see noticeable improvement with daily five-to-ten-minute sessions over four to six weeks.

 ## The Soft Tissue Root of the Problem